-The Department of Nursing program utilizes multiple course delivery methods including face-to-face, hybrid, and online courses.
+The RN-BSN program is fully online asynchronous.
+However, other programs in the Department of Nursing utilize multiple course delivery methods including face-to-face, hybrid, and online courses.

-- Face-to-face courses are offered in the traditional classroom setting on campus.
+- Online courses are delivered entirely via the Internet (see additional information below for online courses in the RN-BSN program).
+(Note: Online courses in the Department of Nursing are NOT independent study courses and may involve face-to-face immersion sessions.) - Face-to-face courses are offered in the traditional classroom setting on campus.
 A face-to-face course may be web-supported.
 For example, the syllabus, course handouts, and announcements might be accessed online. - Blended-hybrid courses utilize a mix of face-to-face classroom sessions with online work.
-Each semester, hybrid nursing courses are found in the class schedule under Nursing Courses with a note indicating the course is a blended-hybrid course. - Online courses are delivered entirely via the Internet (see additional information below for online courses in the RN-BSN program).
-(Note: Online courses in the Department of Nursing are NOT independent study courses and may involve face-to-face immersion sessions.)
+Each semester, hybrid nursing courses are found in the class schedule under Nursing Courses with a note indicating the course is a blended-hybrid course.